Ahm15275097/Computer-Systems-Architecture/Assignment2.md

 # Mac OS X

 This is an operating which is used for Apple.
 This is an operating sytem which focusses on modularity so that when changes happen it would be easy to incorporate.
 OS X integrates support for unix based applications and also those which are written only for macintosh.
 This operating system was released on the 24th of March 2001, since then many upgrades have taken place.
+This operating system comes from the family of macintosh, unix and is a closed source model.

 **Mac OS kernel**

+The kernel type for this operating system is XNU which has been developed since December 1996.
+This is a free and open source software.
+It is written in C or C++ and is a hybrid kernel type, meaning it takes the good features of both monolithic and microkernel architectures.

+**Application programming interface**

+Apple have developed their very own applicaton programming interface known as Cocoa.
+This API can be written in C, C++, Objective-C or swift.
+It is a closed source software but can have some features which are open source.
+Applications to do with Cocoa are mainly developed using tools that are given by Apple, these are Xcode and Interface Builder.

+**File system**

+Apple have their own file system which is known as APFS (Apple File System), it is a closed source file system and designed for newer versions of Apple's operating system.
+This can be for the High Sierra and later versions, IOS 10.3 and later versions, or even the tvOS 10.2 and later versions.
+This was designed on March the 27th, 2017 and was made to try and fix the problems that HFS+(MAC OS Extended) had.
+APFS is made better for flash and solid state drive, with it focussing on encryption.

+**Memory management**

+**User Interface**